vektor-inc/vk-dynamic-if-block/readme.txt

 == Screenshots ==

-1. Dynamic If block in the block editor.
-2. Block settings in the editor sidebar.
+1. Block settings in the editor sidebar.
+2. Dynamic If block in the site editor.
+3. Dynamic If block in the site editor.

 == Changelog ==